Based on Debian 11 "Bullseye" environment.

 Specifying the domains.

-With the above situation, the configuration should look like as below.
+With the above situation, the configuration should look like below.

 vouch: domains: - example.com - example.jp

-If the users' mail addresses have a variety of domains, you have to list up all of them to permit the access.
+If the users' mail addresses have a variety of domains, you have to list all of them to permit access.

-This can be used to restrict the users with the specific mail domains by extracting them in the configuration, but that kind of management should be controlled in the OIDC provider side.
+This can be used to restrict the users with the specific mail domains by extracting them in the configuration, but that kind of management should be controlled on the OIDC provider side.

-Instead of listing the domains, use "allowAllUsers: true" to accept anybody who is allowed in the OIDC provider side.
+Instead of listing the domains, use "allowAllUsers: true" to accept anybody who is allowed on the OIDC provider side.

 vouch: allowAllUsers: true cookie: domain: example.com

-With the configuration explained in this page, any access will be checked.
-This means the batch jobs from the localhost will be redirected to the check.
+With the configuration explained on this page, any access will be checked.
+This means the batch jobs from the localhost will be redirected to the check, too.

 For example, if a cronjob accesses the protected site with the headless chromium, it will still be redirected to the authentication (and probably that job will fail).

-I couldn't find the good way to set the exception of accesses on NGINX nor Vouch Proxy, this can be realized simply opening another port for the HTTPS service.
+I couldn't find a good way to set the exception of accesses on NGINX or Vouch Proxy, this can be solved by opening another port for the HTTPS service.

 Port 1443 for the HTTPS only from the localhost

-Both ports redirect to the backend application, but 1443 doesn't require the authentication and only available for the local loopback access.
+Both ports redirect to the backend application, but 1443 doesn't require authentication and is only available for local loopback access.

-Directly connecting to the backend port is another solution, only if the application is using the tcp port.
-(This is useful if the backend is running on the docker, but many native applications may be using Unix sockets...)
+Directly connecting to the backend port is another solution, only if the application uses the TCP port.
+(This is useful if the backend runs on the docker, but many native applications may use Unix sockets...)

-If you feel there are too frequent redirection to the OIDC provider, you can extend the expiration of jwt.
+If you feel there are too frequent redirections to the OIDC provider, you can extend the expiration of jwt.

 Extend vouch.jwt.maxAge as well as vouch.cookie.maxAge.